All Photos © Christine Elise McCarthy 2015

 Mash with just enough milk & butter that they come together like VERY thick mashed potatoes – small lumps are fine.
 If these are too wet – you will have soggy empanadas and nobody wants soggy fucking empanadas.
 Add the onion & garlic powders & some S&P. Blend well.

 If you are using a hard vegetable – like raw carrots or Brussels sprouts – saute them in a bit of olive oil until tender & add them & the beef to the potatoes.
 If using frozen of canned veggies – just drain them & mix them into the potatoes and add the beef.

 I made two sizes of empanadas (you can see the two sizes below).
 I used that black glass to cut these guys that were about 4″ across but the empanadas ended up very small, mostly pastry & I would have ended up with 4000 of them & arthritic hands – so – I used a bowl to cut bigger rounds & the empanadas had a better ratio of filling to pastry.
 This is something you need to play around with yourself – and is why I cannot possibly give you any accurate guess at how many empanadas you will end up with.

 Roll the dough out on some flour.
 Cut the rounds with a bowl or glass, top with a dollop of filling & a small amount of grated cheese (if you are using cheese) & fold over.
 Wet the edge to help seal the edge and pinch the edges together.
 Place on a cooking sheet lined with parchment paper.
-When you are ready to bake them, whisk an egg or two & brush the empanadas with egg (or olive oil or melted vegan butter).
+When you are ready to bake them, brush the empanadas with olive oil or melted vegan butter.